Wayc0des-Land/subdomain-modifier/README.md

    ```bash
     go run main.go
    ```
-6. The modified subdomains will be saved to a new file named modified_subdomains.txt.
+6. The modified subdomains will be saved to a new file named httpsonly.txt.

 ## License